For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

-Mental health and addiction professional development grant for people of Muslim faith
+Mental health and addiction professional development (study) grant for people of Muslim faith

 About the grant

-The study grant will contribute to the costs involved to take part in a learning activity towards careers in the mental health and addiction workforce.
-Increasing access to study for those of Muslim faith wishing to pursue or further a career will help grow the diversity of the workforce and lead to a health system better able to meet the needs of those of Muslim faith.
+The study grant will contribute to the costs involved in taking part in a learning activity towards careers in the mental health and addiction workforce.
+Increasing access to study for those of the Muslim faith wishing to pursue or further a career will help grow the diversity of the workforce and lead to a health system better able to meet the needs of those of Muslim faith.

 There will be online support available for people who receive the grant.
 All successful recipients will be invited to an individual or group quarterly Zoom meeting to help with any study challenges and maintain momentum in their chosen course of study.